 What Does Zeroing Mean?

 Nope, thanks to a technique called “zeroing.”
-When a teen “zeroes” a hit, they hold in 100% of the smoke they inhale.
+When a teen “zeroes” a drag of marijuana from a vape pen, they hold in 100% of the vapor they inhale.
 No vapor leaves their mouth or nostrils, so it’s relatively impossible for passersby – like a teacher or parent – to figure out what’s going on.

 Of course, teens “zero” at other times, too, not only during class.
 It’s considered an act of skill, a way to show off.
 But they do so during school to avoid detection.

-What’s more, the vaping device they’re using is so small and inconspicuous that even the inhaling motion doesn’t attract attention.
+What’s more, the vaping device they use is so small and inconspicuous that the inhaling doesn’t attract attention.

 The most famous e-cigarette, the Juul, looks just like a flash drive.
 Teens can even plug it into the USB device on a laptop to charge.
 Then, teens fill the Juul cartridges with liquid nicotine (that usually comes in several flavors) or marijuana oil.

 So even if there is a faint scent of nicotine or cannabis in the classroom, the teacher can’t figure out the source.
 They can’t accuse the entire class of smoking, so the teen gets away with it.

 According to the 2018 National Youth Tobacco Survey, more than 3 million students in middle and high schools currently vape.

 While the Juul is not meant for adolescent or teenage use, it’s become wildly popular among this population.
 It’s sleek.
 Small.
 Has bright colors and an easily concealable design.
 Its “cool” messaging appeals to teens—to their detriment.